cedx/lcov.php/README.md

 ### Format coverage data to the [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) format
 Each provided class has a dedicated `__toString()` instance method returning the corresponding data formatted as LCOV string.
-All you have to do is to create the adequate structure using these different classes, and to export the final result using the `Report::__toString()` method:
+All you have to do is to create the adequate structure using these different classes, and to export the final result:

 ```php
 use lcov\{FunctionCoverage, LineCoverage, LineData, Record, Report};